aismail2/evr/README.md

 Installation
 ============
-Clone the repository and integrate the driver with the EPICS/support framework.
+Clone the repository and integrate the driver with your EPICS/support framework.
 Look in the "evr" folder for examples of database and startup files.